educata/everrest/docs/getting-started.md

 Each endpoint usage example is documented with `curl` command:
-[a shell commandline tool](https://curl.se/docs/manpage.html) in POSIX systems used for transferring data from or to a server using URLs.
+[a shell commandline tool](https://curl.se/docs/manpage.html) used for transferring data from or to a server using URLs.
 Of course, you can utilze any tools, programming languages and frameworks for this API.
 The `curl` is universally accepted and allows us to keep the documentation platform-agnostic.

 ::: tip SWAGGER
-The [swagger documentation](https://api.everrest.educata.dev/swagger#/auth/AuthController_signUp) is also available for EverREST.
+The [swagger documentation](https://api.everrest.educata.dev/swagger) is also available for EverREST.
 :::